GuusKemperman/CoralEngine/README.md

 Coral Engine is a game engine developed by students of [Breda University of Applied Sciences](https://www.buas.nl/en/programmes/creative-media-and-game-technologies).
 It was designed to be accesible to designers, so that entire games can be created without having to modify a line of C++.

+The 'main' branch of this repository represents the collective effort of various students, and included the code for Lichgate.
+To ensure each students work is preserved at this URL, **active development of Coral is done on [the main-lite branch](https://github.com/GuusKemperman/CoralEngine/tree/main-lite)**.

 ### Key Features

 #### Graphics